druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 |    ElasticNet     | ElasticNetCV (Grid Search) |        18061         |    0:02     |
 |    ElasticNet     |        GridSearchCV        |        18061         |    0:05     |

-Times for single instance are on a local desktop with 12 threads, comparable to EC2 4xlarge.
-Times for cluster are on m5.large x16 (1 head node + 15 workers).
+*Times for single instance are on a local desktop with 12 threads, comparable to EC2 4xlarge.
+Times for cluster are on m5.large x 16 (1 head node + 15 workers).*

-We see considerable speedup when using HyperOpt and Optuna locally.
-The sequential search performed about 286 trials, so the XGB/Optuna run performed about 3x as many trials in half the time and got a better result.
+We see considerable speedup when using Hyperopt and Optuna locally.
+The sequential search performed about 286 trials, so the XGB/Optuna search performed about 3x as many trials in half the time and got a better result.

 The cluster of 16 instances gives a modest speedup vs. my local machine.
 Very roughly I think my local machine may be 4x faster than an m5.large, in better cases we get a slightly slower time on 2x the number of trials.